 Since the creation of ECA, working groups have been an important cornerstone of ECA's organisational structure.

-The European Club Association counts five different working groups, which each deal with one of the following topics:
+The European Club Association counts eight different Working Groups, each covering one of the following topics:

 - Women's Football

 The purpose of the Working Groups is as follows: